 Christophe Tzourio, MD, PhD, has been trained in clinical neurology and epidemiology.
 He served as chief resident of Neurology at Lariboisière Hospital.
 He joined INSERM in 1994 as Senior Researcher, was promoted to Director of Research in 2000 and to First Class Director of Research in 2007.
 He is currently Professor of epidemiology at the University of Bordeaux.

 Christophe Tzourio has published >220 original papers in international peer-reviewed journals, which have been cited >9700 times.
 He is ranked in the top 1% of cited scientists by the ISI Web of Science in both clinical medicine and neurosciences.

 Christophe Tzourio is currently co-PI of the 3C study, a large population-based cohort study which aims at studying the relationships between vascular factors and the risk of dementia.
 He is also co-PI of the LEOPOLD study, a multicenter intervention study on the effect of lowering blood pressure on the development of covert vascular brain injuries (white matter lesions and silent infarcts).

-In the framework of the prestigious call for "Investments for future", Pr Tzourio has recently been awarded significant funding for setting up a large cohort on students' health, the i-Share (internet based students' health research enterprise) project.
+In the framework of the prestigious call for "Investments for future", Pr Tzourio has been awarded funding for setting up a large cohort on students' health, the i-Share (internet based students' health research enterprise) project.
 More than 5000 students have already been enrolled in this study which will provide a better assesment of students' health and will allow to explore some specific questions like brain maturation or the interplay between psychological traits and disorders and brain structures.